MicrosoftDocs/customer-voice/cv-docs/survey-text-format.md

 - Section description
 - Thank-you message
 - Footer text
-- Lower-left and lower-right labels for Net Promoter Score and Rating questions
+- Labels for Net Promoter Score and Rating questions
 - Statements for Likert questions

 > [!NOTE]
-> The text formatting capability isn't supported for options of Ranking and Likert questions.
+> - The text formatting capability isn't supported for options of Ranking and Likert questions.
+> - You can change the font of your survey from the **Branding** panel.
+More information: [Fonts](survey-branding.md#fonts)

 **To format survey text**